Disclosure for voice talent

 Examples of how Microsoft uses it:

-- Platform Voice is a feature of the Speech Service on Azure that offers "off-the-shelf" voice fonts for customers and developers to use.
+- Platform Voice is a feature of the Speech Service on Azure that offers "off-the-shelf" voice models for customers and developers to use.
 Platform Voices are also used in several Microsoft products including the Edge Browser, Narrator, Office, and Teams.

-- Custom Voice is a feature of the Speech Service on Azure that allows customers to build a synthetic voice font using recordings from a voice talent to represent a specific persona for a corporation/enterprise.
+- Custom Voice is a feature of the Speech Service on Azure that allows customers to build a synthetic voice model using recordings from a voice talent to represent a specific persona for a corporation/enterprise.

 What to expect when recording : Contributing at least 6,000 lines to produce a good quality voice font.

 How it works: Neural TTS synthesizes speech using deep neural networks that have "learned" the way phonetics are combined in natural human speech rather than using classical programming or statistical methods.
 In addition to the recordings of a target voice talent, neural TTS uses a source library that contains voice recordings from many different speakers.